Teradata/stampede/README.md

 ## Notes

-* Supporting both Linux and Mac "date" commands added a lot of complication to the code.
+* Supporting both Linux and Mac `date` commands added a lot of complication to the code.